Back to Garden for Nutrition Index

 No fiber, no calcium, and no magnesium.

-Only a few varieties have vitamin K, zeaxanthin, or lutein.
+Only a few varieties have kaempferol, vitamin K, zeaxanthin, or lutein.

 Spinach, beet greens, chard, rhubarb, lambs quarters, purslane,